flux-framework/flux-operator/docs/tutorials/services.md

 # Services

-These tutorials will show you how to run either a "sidecar" service container (one per Flux node) alongside your flux install.
+These tutorials will show you how to run a "sidecar" service container (one per Flux node) alongside your flux install.

 ## Sidecar NGINX Container